WW-2026-001 Modern

 Detective Sergeant Erin Walsh, Gloucestershire Constabulary, Major Crime Investigation Team Notes compiled 15th-18th November 2025

 Called to Drystone Lane, Nether Haddon, at 6:40 a.m. on Saturday.
 Graham Tulloch, 62, retired property developer, found in a drainage ditch by a dog walker.
 Body temperature and rigor suggest death between 6:00 and 7:30 p.m. on Friday.
 His walking stick was snapped in two on the road.
 His flat cap was four metres away.
+The cap looked expensive.
+The stick did too.

 The road is single-track, unlit, no CCTV.
 A blind bend with high hedgerows on both sides.
+The sort of lane that looks beautiful on a postcard and murderous after dark.

 The Victim